 Download image

-In our political engagement, we cultivate responsible and transparent dealings with actors and organisations and have therefore disclosed our lobbying activities for several years in the EU Transparency Register.
+In our political engagement, we maintain a responsible and transparent approach to actors and organizations and have therefore been disclosing our lobbying activities in the following registers for several years:

 Download image